EPCCed/eidf-docs/docs/dataingest/henry.md

 * https://portal.eidf.ac.uk/

 Follow the "Your project applications" link.
 Press on the "New Application" link and put in an application for us to host your data.
-Currently this more heavily orientated to the compute resources but that is what the EIDF has been mainly used for up to now.
+Currently, this more heavily orientated to the compute resources but that is what the EIDF has been mainly used for up to now.

 When/if your project is approved an organisation will be created on the EIDF data catalogue (an instance of CKAN version 2.10.4 ([user documentation](https://docs.ckan.org/en/2.10/user-guide.html))).
-You can costumise your organisation (at the moment we are mapping an EIDF project to a CKAN organisation).
+You can customise your organisation (at the moment we are mapping an EIDF project to a CKAN organisation).

 * https://projects.eidf.ac.uk/ckan